Li-Tian/neo/Documentation/articles/tx_execution.md

 ### (2) Signing verification

 It has been mentioned in previous chapters that, an account address, actually stands for a piece of `OpCode.CHECKSIG` or `OpCode.CHECKMULTISIG`[contract code](./wallets.md#3_address), and signature parameters are needed upon execution.
-A classic UTXO transferring transaction is actually unlocking input address script.
-Unlocking successfully means transaction introducing is successfully accomplished.
-Upon NEO transaction verification, corresponding scripts need to be verified as well.
+A classic UTXO transferring transaction is actually a piece of script that unlocks input address.
+Successfully unlocking all inputs means transaction is successfully accomplished.
+Upon NEO transaction's verification, corresponding scripts are required as well.
 Therefore, corresponding script parameters, such as transaction signature parameters, are needed for script execution.
 These parameters as well as related scripts are eventually encapsulated into transaction's [Witness](./blockchain/transaction.md#witness) list.

-Transaction signature is actually, adding address scripts' singature parameters, to construct completed executable witness.
-Steps are as follows:
+Transaction signature is actually, adding address scripts' signature parameters, to construct completed executable witness.
+The detailed steps are as follows:

 **Signature Steps**：

-1. Encapsulate transaction to `ContractParametersContext` object (`ContractParametersContext` encapsulates signature verification objects and is responsible for adding contract script parameters & contructing completed witness).
+1. Encapsulate transaction to `ContractParametersContext` object (`ContractParametersContext` encapsulates signature verification objects and is responsible for adding contract script parameters and contructing completed witness).

-2. Get corresponding account for every ScriptHash of to be verified transaction scripts.
+2. Get corresponding account for every ScriptHash of transaction scripts to be verified.
 Skip if corresponding account is null or doesn't have key pair.

 3. Use the keypair to sign unsigned serialized data of transaction, with `ECDsa` method.

 4. Add signature parameters to corresponding position in parameter list as follows:

-    1. If input script is multi-parity signature, construct corresponding `ContextItem` object according to input script contract (`ContextItem` is an encapsultion of script contract parameters).
+    1. If input script is multi-signature, construct corresponding `ContextItem` object according to input script contract (`ContextItem` is an encapsultion of script contract parameters).

         1. Check to be verified address public key in address script byte code.
-If signature address in not included, signature fails.
+If signature address is not included, signature fails.

         2. Save the signature.

-        3. If least signature amount is satisfied, insert signature parameters according to the order-preserving mapping relationship (If address A is ahead of address B in script, then signature parameters of A should be ahead of that of B) of signature-related public keys within script (Need to sign other corresponding account addresses & supplement signature parameters in case of multi-signature).
+        3. If least signature amount is satisfied, insert signature parameters according to the order-preserving mapping relationship (If address A is ahead of address B in script, then signature parameters of A should be ahead of that of B) of signature-related public keys within script (In the case of multiple signatures, more address is required for signature, supplementing the signature parameters.).

     2. Otherwise, if there exists the only 0x00 (which stands for ContractParameterType.Signature) in contract.ParameterList:

         1. If no one exists, return false.